Note To Self: Buy More Rental Property!

 If there's one thing I know I will regret 15 years from now, it's that I did not buy more rental property.
 When my kids become adults, they will ask me, “Dad, why didn't you buy more rental property when you could?
 Prices were so cheap back then!

-For 2021 and beyond, I believe real estate is going to be one of the best asset classes to own.
+For 2025 and beyond, I believe real estate is going to be one of the best asset classes to own.
 We are spending more time at home post pandemic.
 Working from home will be a long-term trend that is here to stay.
-And mortgage rates will stay low for longer.
+In addition, I expect mortgage rates to continue to decline.

 How To Decide When To Buy More Rental Property